-Powerful growth will define the future of Latin America’s e-commerce market: 29% growth in volume between 2020 and 2024 with a projected volume of more than US$580 billion, according to Americas Market Intelligence (AMI) analysis from its 2020-2024 LatAm E-Commerce Datapack.
+Powerful growth will define the future of Latin America’s e-commerce market: 22% growth in volume between 2023 and 2026 with a projected volume of more than US$700 billion, according to Payments and Commerce Market Intelligence (PCMI), AMI sister company.

 While there are more than 20 countries in Latin America, only a handful have developed strong e-commerce markets with significant amounts of transactions.
 The top 6 that AMI identified are:

-Between 2020 and 2024, the e-commerce growth rates for these markets are projected to be:
+Between 2023 and 2026, the e-commerce growth rates (CAGR) for these markets are projected to be:

 Defining E-Commerce in LatAm Markets

 This is a key point, because often the definition of e-commerce in LatAm and other markets can be vague or restricted to specific merchant verticals or payment methods.
 For the purposes of PCMI’s analysis, e-commerce was defined as “all online purchases of goods and services, including all locally-issued payment methods, mobile and PC purchases, domestic and cross-border purchases and all products spanning retail, travel, digital goods and other services.
 ‘Online’ is defined as processed through a merchant’s online checkout.“